Key Metrics for eCommerce Performance Analysis

 • Flexible integrations

 For store-level insights, Shopify Analytics focuses on sales, products, and customers.
 It works well when you want built-in reporting with minimal setup.
-HubSpot combines ecommerce business analytics with marketing tools, so you can connect campaigns to customer actions and lifetime value.
+HubSpot combines ecommerce business analytics with marketing tools, connecting campaigns to customer actions and lifetime value.

 Key considerations when choosing software